 You may have heard the saying, "You can't get the butt you want by sitting on the one you have."
-And while that's pretty much true, there are three ways to improve your booty that may actually involve sitting down.
-Here they are:
+And while that's pretty much true, these three ways to build your booty may actually involve sitting down.

-Just as abs are made in the kitchen, so is your butt.
-You’re doing a lot of squats, working up a sweat and really taxing your muscles, so you need to fuel your body properly.
+The maxim "abs are made in the kitchen," applies to your butt, too.
+If you're doing a lot of squats, deadlifts and glute bridges, working up a sweat and taxing your muscles, you need to fuel your body properly.

 That doesn't give you license to eat steaks and cheese all day, though (don't we wish)!
-Make sure they’re coming from quality sources.
-For protein, which helps rebuild muscle, go for eggs, chicken and salmon (or quinoa, lentils and almonds if you're a vegetarian).
-For fat, opt for avocados, coconut oil, olive oil, nuts and seeds.
+Make sure your macros are coming from quality sources.
+For protein, which helps rebuild muscle, go for eggs, chicken and salmon (or quinoa, lentils and almonds if you're following a plant-based or vegetarian diet).
+For fat, opt for avocados, olive oil, nuts and seeds.

 2. Take Rest Days